drew-wks/ASK/pages/roadmap.md

 [x] Explore better prompts through prompt templates
 [x] Tune retrieval hyperparamters such as lambda, k-means [x] Tag documents with effective date
+[x] Get Streamlit working faster via st.session_state and st.cache_resource
 [ ] Insert a pre-prompting/inference step to ensure all relevant dos are retrieved [ ] Reason through contradictions in corpus docs (e.g., conflicting policies) [ ] Index additional metadata
 [ ] Include effective date in retrieval
 [ ] Give greater to weight to more recent documents: currently assessing
 [ ] Explore other chunking strategies: may not be necessary
-[ ] Get Streamlit working faster via st.session_state and st.database
 [ ] Test other private and [open-source embedding models](https://huggingface.co/spaces/mteb/leaderboard) incl. cohere, anarchy

 ##### UI Enhancements: making ASK easier to use